Wear it often. Real-life magic: your skin's natural oils will help to prevent tarnish, keeping your jewelry bright and shiny!

-Store it in an air-tight container.
-Tarnish is the result of a chemical reaction with oxygen or sulfur particles in the air.
+Store your jewelry in an air-tight container.
+Tarnish is the result of a chemical reaction with oxygen + sulfur particles in the air.
 The easiest way to prevent tarnish?
 Keep your jewelry in a zip-lock bag.

 Don't store it in cotton-filled cardboard boxes.
 It's easy to throw your pieces back into the boxes they came in when you're not wearing them, but the reality is that long-term storage in gift boxes will contribute to tarnish, as they contain traces of sulfur.

 Keep it in a cool, dark place.
-Sunlight, heat, and moisture can accelerate (you guessed it) tarnishing.
+Sunlight, heat, and moisture can accelerate (you guessed it) tarnish.

 Store each piece individually.
-We mentioned that silver is a softer metal, so storing your pieces separately will help to prevent dings and scratches.
+Doing so will help to prevent dings and surface scratches.

 Wipe clean with a jewelry cloth.
 This is the quickest and easiest way to remove tarnish, and you'll get a free one with any Veridian Silver Co. purchase! :)